37 Impressive Yet Simple Picnic Food Ideas for 2025

 14. Brie and Baguette

+Looking for more simple and tasty picnic food ideas that aren't sandwiches, but still include tasty bread?
+We love bread too, so we understand.
+Here’s a good elevated sandwich alternative.
 Bring a wheel of Brie cheese, a fresh baguette and some fruit preserves in your picnic basket.
 Slice the baguette and enjoy it with the creamy Brie.

 15. Chocolate-Covered Strawberries

 Chocolate-covered strawberries are a perfect addition to any picnic date idea.
 They’re a classic romantic treat.
 Simply dip strawberries in melted chocolate and allow them to harden before packing.
+Keep them cool with an ice pack so the chocolate doesn’t melt too much on your way to your picnic destination.

 16. Sushi Rolls

+This one isn’t ideal for a super hot day, but if you’re picnicking in spring or autumn, or if you have a good ice box, it’s one of the simplest picnic food ideas for couples.
 Purchase or make sushi rolls in advance and slice them into bite-sized pieces if they’re not already.
 Serve with wasabi, soy sauce and pickled ginger.
 Make sure you keep them cool on your way to the picnic.

 17. Caprese Skewers

 What can I take in a picnic instead of sandwiches?
 Skewers!
-We love a good skewer for a picnic food idea.
+We love a good skewer for delicious and practical picnic food ideas.
 This one is fresh and delicious.
+Skewer cherry tomatoes, fresh mozzarella and basil leaves, then drizzle with balsamic glaze and sprinkle with salt and pepper to taste.

 18. Smoked Salmon and Cream Cheese Sandwiches